 Known for austere and original designs, R McClintock blends elegance and function.
-Both custom and designer furniture is presented as highly functional sculpture, aiming to elevate the interior design without overwhelming.
+Both custom and designer furniture is intended as highly functional sculpture, aiming to elevate the interior design without overwhelming.

 Invited Artists